 Each year, ULI typically receives more than 200 entries for the Global Awards for Excellence.
 Of those, up to 14 winners are selected.
 How do these projects stand out among their peers?
 Below are some winning strategies that will give your submission the best chance to succeed.

-The Competition is Now Global.
+The Competition Is Now Global.

 Since 2012, ULI is hosting development projects from around the world in a single competition rather than in separate regional programs.
 Therefore, there is one application and one jury.
 When preparing your submission, be mindful that your project will be competing on a global scale—office buildings from Houston will be compared against commercial towers in Shanghai, shopping centers in Bangkok will compete against retail districts in Paris—so stress the international or global models or strategies it represents.

-Make Sure Your Project is Eligible.
+Make Sure Your Project Is Eligible.

 Projects must be in stabilized operation, financially viable, and substantially completed.
-“Substantially completed” means a single-phase project must be finished, occupied, and in operation; for multiple-phase projects, a first phase must be finished, occupied, and in operation.
+“Substantially completed” means a single-phase project must be finished, occupied, and in operation; for multiple-phase projects, the first phase must be finished, occupied, and in operation.
 If you still are not sure whether or not your project is eligible, please write to email@example.com for further clarification.

-There is No “Completion Date” Requirement for the Awards.
+There Is No “Completion Date” Requirement for the Awards.

-Applicants are Welcome to Resubmit Projects.
+Applicants Are Welcome to Resubmit Projects.

 Some members of the awards jury are new each year, bringing new perspectives and points of emphasis to the table.
 The applicant field also changes from year to year, both in size and quality, and your project may have benefited from another year of maturation.
 Contact the ULI awards staff for tips for improving your application.

-Good Images are Critical.
+Good Images Are Critical.